 Palliative care: The percentage of hospitals that offer palliative care services, which focus on pain relief and other symptom management, along with emotional support for people with a serious illness.
 It’s been shown to improve quality of life, reduce final medical costs, and — in some cases — even improve survival rates.
 Hospice care is a form of palliative care.
 The average is 73%.

 Medicare providers: The ratio of Medicare providers to 100,000 residents over age 75.
 A higher number is better — you want to know that you can easily find a doctor and get care when you need it.
 The average is 7,418.

 Deaths at home: The percentage of people who die at home as opposed to a medical facility, emergency room, nursing home, or long-term care center.
-Studies show 70% of Americans would prefer to die at home, but that only a quarter actually do.
+Studies show 70% of Americans would prefer to die at home.
 Dying at home usually results in lower end-of-life costs than dying in a hospital, too.
+The average is 34%.

 (For more on these metrics and how we calculated them, including our data sources, see Methodology below.)

 Funeral cost: $8,984 Funeral homes: 73 Green burial: 10.3% Medicare providers: 8,713 Palliative care: 94% Deaths at home: 38.0% Probate shortcut limit: $45,000

 In 2022, Vermont is the best state to die in.
 It ranked fifth for the density of funeral homes and related services, including cemeteries and crematoriums, and third for green burial options.
 However, the average funeral costs are more expensive than 86% of the country, which makes sense given Vermont’s higher than average cost of living.